yahoo/state-space-testing/README.md

 ## Security

 This repo offers testing in support of the State Space reference implementation of the IAB PrivacyChain Technology Specification.
 As such, this project does not have any direct security concerns.
 The tools produced by this project provide the means to interact with the PrivacyChain database.
-For those having access to the database replicas directly, access to these tools will allow individuals to manipulate the database structures (the ledger) directly.
+For those having access to the database replicas directly, access to these tools will allow individuals to manipulate the database structures directly.
 Care should be taken to provide such access only to the appropriate operational roles (presenting as persons).

 Please refer to the overall [Security Notice](https://github.com/yahoo/state-space-packaging/blob/master/README.md#Security) in the [lead repo](https://github.com/yahoo/state-space-packaging) of the State Space Project.

 ## Contribute

-Please refer to [the contributing.md file](Contributing.md) for information about how to get involved.
-We welcome issues, questions, and pull requests.
+Please refer to the [contribution instructions](Contributing.md) for information about how to get involved.
+We welcome issues, questions.
 Pull Requests are welcome.

 ## Maintainers
 - Wendell Baker <wbaker@verizonmedia.com>